Updated on 13/06/17

 - Day parking field – On the left as you access the festival, cars must be parked and camping is in front of this area.

-- Groups camping – this is for the people that have contacted me that camp in tents but want to be parked up next to their friends in campers.
+- Groups camping – this is for the people that camp in tents but want to be parked up next to their friends in campers.
 We still need you to be fairly quiet at night time (no wild parties) but we have an area where you can enjoy the night stars and camp in groups.
 We still stick to the rules, no amplified music, and not too loud late on – we don’t want to upset the neighbours.

 - Disabled camping – This is an area as close as we can get it to the action.
 Please email email@example.com to book a space if you are disabled and we can arrange for you to drive into this area.